 To start, I combined garlic powder, salt, and freshly ground pepper and rubbed the mixture all over the meat.
 Then, I seared both sides of the meat in a Dutch oven over medium-high heat.

-Wondering what to serve this with?
+Wondering what to serve with this?
 I opted for a baked potato, sauteed turnip and mustard leaves from my garden and a delicious horseradish cream sauce.

 - 2 teaspoons garlic powder